Nada-Khafagy/optimization_project/code/readme.txt

 Rundomized sequences is  printed
-Accepted sequences after feasibility check is printed opjective function for the accepted sequences are printed and Finally, the best solution for the SA is saves and printed :)
+Accepted sequences after feasibility check is printed opjective function for the accepted sequences are printed and Finally, the best solution for the SA is saved and printed :)